e-picas/drumgizmo-kits-generator/README.md

 ### Extra files

-You can use the [`extra-files` option](#options) to setup a list of files to copy "as is" in the final kit (i.e. for a LICENSE file or a manual).
+You can use the [`extra-files` option](#options) to set up a list of files to copy "as is" in the final kit (i.e. for a LICENSE file or a manual).

 ### Note about audio files formats

-We use [SoX (Sound eXchange)](https://sourceforge.net/projects/sox/) for audio processing, which may not handle every audio file formats natively.
-You may need to install some third-party drivers in your system for particular needs (i.e. "mp3" format).
+We use [SoX (Sound eXchange)](https://sourceforge.net/projects/sox/) for audio processing, which may not handle every audio files formats natively.
+You may need to install some third-party drivers in your system for particular needs (i.e. "mp3").
 You can manage the audio files extensions with the [`extensions` option](#options).

 ## Installation & usage